Ever wonder what happens after you hit “submit” on a job application?

 For example, a job description might say the employer’s looking for someone with experience using data analytics tools like Python and Tableau.

-The solution?
 Make sure to include specific and relevant skills and keywords in your resume and run an applicant tracking system resume test with our free tool, ResyMatch, before you submit your application.

 #3: Scan Your Resume Using ResyMatch